 Late Course Registration

 You may add and drop courses using Courses@Brown for the first two weeks of a semester without charge.
-Course changes made during the third and fourth weeks of a semester will require an instructor override; a fee will be automatically added to your Bursar account for each new course added late.
+Course changes made during the third and fourth weeks of a semester will require an instructor override; a fee will be automatically added to your Student Financial Services account for each new course added late.
 Section changes within the same course do not incur a fee but do require an override.

 If you are adding a course after the beginning of a semester you should check with the instructor to determine whether or not you will be allowed to complete assignments required before your date of enrollment.